Revature-Tech-Support/TechSupport-Authentication/README.md

 ## Endpoints
-### localhost:8080/user
+- POST `localhost:8080/user`
   - Takes POST requests with JSON in the request body.
 JSON should have keys "username", "password", and "isTechAgent".
   - This will create a new user in the Cassandra database with a unique userID.
   - If the creation is successful, the service will then return status "200" along with a JSON response body consisting of the new user's "userID", "username" and "isTechAgent".
   - If a user with the same username is already in the database, then the program returns an empty body response and does not create a new user.
   - Passwords are encrypted before being inserted into the database.

-### localhost:8080/user/login
+- POST `localhost:8080/user/login`
-- Takes GET requests with JSON in the request body.
+  - Takes POST requests with JSON in the request body.
 JSON should have keys "username" and "password".
   - The microservice will then find a user with the same username in the database and check if the provided password is a match with the encrypted one in the database.
   - If the passwords match, the service returns status "200" along with a JSON response body consisting of the new user's "userID", "username" and "isTechAgent".
   - If the passwords do not match or there is no user with that username, the service returns status "200" and an empty body response.